 What Are School Services?

-How School Services Can Help
+How can School Services help my child?

-In addition to supporting your child’s physical and emotional needs, the hospital-based teacher can help your family by working with your child’s school and teachers to:
+The hospital-based teacher can help your family by working with your child’s school and teachers to:

-- Provide lessons and homework help.
+- Monitor missed lessons and provide homework help

 - Provide educational activities to address learning gaps